pacorain/scriptable-modules/README.md

 ## About

-These are some TypeScript modules I've written to be used with the [Scriptable](https://scriptable.app) app for iOS.
+These are some JavaScript and TypeScript modules I've written to be used with the [Scriptable](https://scriptable.app) app for iOS.

 They do not show up as standalone scripts in the Scriptable app, nor do they add TypeScript